Victoria’s COVID-19 crisis by the numbers

 * 44 Catholic Regional College in Sydenham

-* The health department is also investigating cases linked to Frankston Hospital, Spotless Cleaning at Chadstone Shopping Centre and AB Oxford Cold Storage in Laverton
+* The health department is also investigating cases linked to Peninsula Health.

 RESTRICTIONS